 The Lahaina wildfires devastated Maui in August, killing over 100 people and destroying some 2,000 acres.
 Evidence is now emerging that negligence may have caused or worsened the Maui wildfires.
 In response, attorneys are filing claims against various parties accusing them of being responsible.
 As estimated economic losses approach $6 billion dollars, victims are hoping the courts can provide some measure of relief.
+However, litigation outcomes are uncertain, and there is no guarantee that any specific recovery will be obtained for individual victims.

 Did you or a loved one suffer injury or loss in the Maui wildfires?
 Let Rueb Stoller Daniel review your case and let you know about your legal options.
 Contact us today.